warshitpoonia/Darkweb-Crawler-and-Scraper/README.md

-# DarkWeb  Scraper
+# Darkweb-Crawler-and-Scraper

-Python-based darkweb Scraper for beginners
+Python-based Darkweb-Crawler-and-Scraper for beginners (basis modification on Scraper make it a crawler)